kafkaesc/Singleton-Wiki/README.md

-# Singleton Wiki
+# Solo Wiki

 Built by Jared Hettinger

-Singleton Wiki is exactly what it says: a [collaboratively editable publication](https://en.wikipedia.org/wiki/Wiki) of exactly [one item](https://en.wikipedia.org/wiki/Singleton_(mathematics)).
+Solo Wiki is exactly what it says: a [collaboratively editable publication](https://en.wikipedia.org/wiki/Wiki) of exactly [one item](https://en.wikipedia.org/wiki/Singleton_(mathematics)).

-The full code for this project can be viewed at https://github.com/kafkaesc/Singleton-Wiki.
+The full code for this project can be viewed at https://github.com/kafkaesc/Solo-Wiki.

 ## Initial Run